saarah-g/saarah-g.github.io/_projects/2018-11-15-maglev-uofe.md

   </figure>

 ### Summary:
 This project focuses on the stable levitation of a steel ball to explore the principles of magnetic levitation and the control theory that underlie the technology.
 After modeling and developing a test rig was to balance a steel ball in place using one electromagnet, a more complex two dimensional model was then made to actively control the height of the ball as well as its longitudinal travel.
 For the 1D system a genetic algorithm was used which produced increasingly suitable PID values as it was left to run over time.
 The algorithm provided a quicker, easier and more accurate solution compared to manual tuning.
 The 2D model required an investigation into cutting-edge control theory; primarily decoupled nonlinear control of inherently coupled systems.
+The simulation shown here also displays the square wave control signal in yellow and the steel ball's response in blue.

 ### 1D System:
 For the 1D System, a state-space model was implemented using first-principles of electromagnetism supplemented by simulations in ANSYS AIM, whereby the ball's position was altered by a set distance for each trial, and the current required to keep it from falling was recorded using $J=\frac{4I}{D^2}$ where $J$ is flux.
 This resulted in the equation $I=k(x+x_0)^2$ where $I$ is current, $k$ is a physical system constant, $x_0$ is a system offset, and $x$ is the ball's displacement from the magnet.